 Discussion

-Experiment 2 shows that cumulative exposure to the CS- is not the variable determining the speed or depth of inhibition.
+Experiment 2 shows that cumulative exposure to the CS- is not the variable determining the speed of emergence or depth of inhibition.
 Rather the important variable is related to the delay until the resumption of US’s signaled by a CS- .
 In the next experiment we ask whether or not it was important that this delay be of a fixed duration.

 Experiment 3

 In studies of excitatory conditioning the average rate of US’s signaled by a CS seems to be the important determinant of acquisition speed (Ward et al., 2012) and excitatory value (Harris papers).
-The prior experiments showed that the speed and degree of inhibition depended on the duration of the CS- cues.
+The first two experiments showed that the speed and degree of inhibition depended on the duration of the CS- cues.
 In all cases the duration of the cues was fixed.
 This raises the possibility that the ability to anticipate the resumption of US presentations played a role in determining the effect of CS- durations.
 It is possible that being certain that US’s won’t occur for a known duration might be important for determining the speed of learning and/or the degree of inhibition.
 Alternatively, inhibition might be regulated by the average time until reward resumes after the onset of the CS-, as may be the case in excitatory learning.
 We investigated the importance of fixing cue duration on inhibition in experiment 3 by comparing CS-‘s that were always of fixed duration to CS-‘s that were variable in duration but which had the same mean duration as the fixed cues.

 Subjects.
 Thirty-two male Sprague Dawley rats were housed, fed and handled under identical conditions as the rats from the previous experiment.